Mullard: Semiconductors

 Mullard owned semiconductor factories in Southampton and Hazel Grove, Stockport, Cheshire.

 Southampton (Millbrook Trading Estate) was a purpose-built plant, opened in 1957 for the manufacture of semiconductors.
 Production of germanium alloy transistors was transferred from Mitcham.

 At the same time the plant started the research, development and production of electro optical devices.
 Fabrication of planar devices on a mass production basis did not begin until 1966, when germanium sales were decreasing.
 1967 saw the start of the development and production of integrated circuits.
 The plant was planned to be the biggest semiconductor facility in Europe, employing 3,000 people including 200 scientists and engineers.

 In 1962 Associated Semiconductor Manufacturers (ASM) Ltd was formed by Mullard and GEC to combine the semiconductor development and production facilities of the two companies; Mullard owned two-thirds of the company and included the Southampton plant; GEC contributed their small factory in School Street, Hazel Grove, producing thyristors, rectifiers and power diodes.
 GEC pulled out of ASM Ltd in 1969.

 In 1972 production was moved to a newly constructed factory nearby on Bramhall Moor Lane.

 Both sites were later owned by NXP Semiconductors (formerly Philips Semiconductors).
 The Southampton site is now closed.
-The one in Hazel Grove, Stockport specialises in power semiconductor devices and is now Nexperia Manchester.
+Hazel Grove, Stockport specialises in power semiconductor devices and is now Nexperia Manchester.

 The first transistors produced by Mullard were the OC50 and OC51 point-contact types in 1952, which were not widely used.
 In 1953 Mullard moved to junction transistors, beginning with the plastic-cased OC10 series.
-These were followed by the glass-encapsulated OC43...47, OC70/71, (released in 1957) and OC80 series (the output devices were metal encapsulated to facilitate heatsinking), which were produced in large numbers and copied by other companies, such as Valvo (another Philips subsidiary) and Siemens in Germany, and Amperex in the USA.
+These were followed by the glass-encapsulated OC43...47, OC70/71, (released in 1957) and OC80 series (the output devices were metal encapsulated to facilitate heatsinking), which were produced in large numbers and copied by other companies, such as Valvo (another Philips subsidiary) and Siemens in Germany, and Amperex (another Philips subsidiary) in the USA.
 RF transistors were the OC170 and OC171.
 All these were germanium PNP transistors.
 Mullard's first silicon transistors were the OC201 to OC207, PNP alloy types using the standard SO-2 metal-over-glass construction such as the OC200 shown.
-From about 1960 Mullard switched to using the BC prefix for silicon, and AC for germanium, eliminating the confusion of part numbers. in the mid 1960s the first plastic packages were introduced.
+From about 1960 Mullard switched to using the BC prefix for silicon, and AC for germanium, eliminating the confusion of part numbers. in the mid-1960s the first plastic packages were introduced.
 In 1964 the company produced a prototype electronic desktop calculator as a technology demonstrator for its transistors and cold cathode indicator tubes.

-Space science
+Space science and astronomy

 In 1957 Philips-Mullard helped to set up the Mullard Radio Astronomy Observatory (MRAO) at the University of Cambridge.
 In 1966 the Mullard Space Science Laboratory (MSSL) was opened near Dorking, Surrey as part of University College London.
-The Royal Society Mullard Award for young scientists and engineers was set up in 1967.
+The Royal Society Mullard Award for "those who have an outstanding academic record in any area of natural science, engineering or technology and to individuals or teams whose work has the potential to make a contribution to national prosperity", previously for young researchers but as of 2025 with no restrictions on career stage, has been awarded annually from 1967.